xian-network/xian-web-wallet/README.md

 ## Features
 - **Wallet Management**: Intuitive interface for managing your cryptocurrency wallet, including sending and receiving transactions.
 - **Serverless Architecture**: Operates entirely on the client-side, simplifying deployment and eliminating the need for server-side infrastructure.
-- **Enhanced Security Measures**: Utilizes encrypted cookies for storing public and encrypted private keys, ensuring higher security standards.
 - **Secure Key Management**: Securely generates and manages Xian keypairs with robust encryption techniques.
-- **User-Friendly Security**: Key management is safeguarded with password protection, leveraging user-defined passwords for an additional layer of security.

 ## Getting Started